abazad/tripCM/README.md

 TO DO:
 ======

-- MD5 file checking function [ IMPLEMENTED BUT NOT TESTED ]
+- MD5 file checking function